iyxan23/Iyxan23-old/README.md

 **Talking about Personal Stuffs:**

-- I’m currently working on _nothing, i have online school_
+- I’m currently working on [SketchCollab](https://github.com/Iyxan23/sk-collab), and [ZryteZene](https://zrytezene.xyz).
-- I’m currently learning The Linux Kernel
+- I’m currently learning a lot of GNU/Linux stuff.
 - I’m one of the member in [ThatCakeID](https://github.com/ThatCakeID)
 - My country is Indonesia :indonesia:
 - My email: nurihsanalghifari@gmail.com
-- My goal is to know how an operating system works
+- My goal is to understand every parts of a fully functional system.
+- ~btw i use arch~ who put this here

 **My Skills:** (Ranked from experiences)